• Skip to primary navigation

 From the traditional Filipino mango sago dessert to no-bake mango cheesecake, from dried mango chocolate bites to everybody’s favourite mango graham cake.

-To make these mango bars or mango squares, you’ll need pantry staples:
+To make these mango bars (or mango squares, if you prefer), you’ll need pantry staples like all-purpose flour, unsalted butter and granulated sugar.

-• Egg yolks — this recipe only uses egg yolks.
+• Egg yolks — this recipe only uses egg yolks from large.
 Check this out if you need leftover egg white recipes.

 • Ripe mangoes — you can use your favourite mango variety, just make sure they’re sweet and ripe